MichaelHelgesen/100daysofcode/R3Log.md

 **Total:** 3 h

 **Thoughts:** I did not get much joy out of solving the challenge.
 I know that the code was bad, and I got a bit frustrated.
 As I commented yesterday; many of the things I go through in the tutorials are soon forgotten.
-I consentrate more on following the instructor.
+I concentrate more on following the instructor.
 I need to change that.

 It's exciting to move on to the server stuff, but I realize that need a better JS fundamen before moving forward with Node.
 I need to think!